dylanbrandtner/CarND-Advanced-Lane-Lines-P4/README.md

 ## Source code

-All source code referenced below is contained in the IPython notebook located in "./LaneLines.ipynb".
+All source code referenced below is contained in the [IPython notebook](./LaneLines.ipynb) in this repo.
 See that notebook to follow along with the code changes described here.

 ## [Rubric](https://review.udacity.com/#!/rubrics/571/view) Points